Join us for Worship each Sunday at 11:00am

 Did you know?
 The Meeting House will be 250 years old in 2025.
 While you wait for the celebration here are some building facts from the book First by J.Stanley Lemons.
 (You can purchase the book at the Meeting House.)

-• Until 1802, the basement of the Meeting House was primitive and unfinished.
-It had been rented out to local businessmen, was a practice room for an incipient church choir, and had been used to store the hearse which the Charitable Baptist Society had imported from England in 1791.
+- Until 1802, the basement of the Meeting House was primitive and unfinished.
+It had been rented out to local businessmen, was a practice room for a church choir, and had been used to store the hearse which the Charitable Baptist Society had imported from England in 1791.